elastic/elastic-charts/CONTRIBUTING.md

 ### Fixing a review comment

-When fixing a comment, try to use a meaningful title in commits, avoid too abstract description whenever possible: a commit like `fix: PR review comments` should be avoided.
+When fixing a comment, try to use a meaningful title in commits, avoid a too abstract description whenever possible: a commit like `fix: PR review comments` should be avoided.
 A meaningful title/description helps other reviewers too.

 ### Reply to a review comment